 The Eastern Mediterranean tradition of serving halloumi with fresh vegetables, citrus, and herbs is the most reliable pairing framework.
 These high-acid, bright-flavored partners balance the salt and fat.

-- Dry Greek or Lebanese rose — acid cuts salt and fat, regional connection
+- Dry Greek or Lebanese rose -- acid cuts salt and fat, regional connection

-- Assyrtiko — mineral high-acid white from Santorini, the most classic pairing
+- Assyrtiko -- mineral high-acid white from Santorini, the most classic pairing

-- Watermelon — cold sweet fruit against hot salty cheese, the Cypriot standard
+- Watermelon -- cold sweet fruit against hot salty cheese, the Cypriot standard

-- Fresh mint and lemon — the traditional finishing touch, lifts and brightens
+- Fresh mint and lemon -- the traditional finishing touch, lifts and brightens

-- Tomato and cucumber — the simplest village salad combination
+- Tomato and cucumber -- the simplest village salad combination

 How to Store Halloumi

 Halloumi is preserved in brine, which gives it a much longer shelf life than fresh unbrined cheeses like mascarpone.
-The brine is not just packaging.
-It is an active preservation medium that maintains moisture and prevents spoilage.
+The brine is not just packaging -- it is an active preservation medium that maintains moisture and prevents spoilage.

 Halloumi sold in vacuum packaging without brine has a shorter shelf life after opening than traditionally brine-packed halloumi.

-- Keep in brine after opening — submerge remaining halloumi in the original brine to maintain moisture
+- Keep in brine after opening -- submerge remaining halloumi in the original brine to maintain moisture

-- Make a fresh brine if needed — 1 teaspoon of salt per cup of cold water maintains the right concentration
+- Make a fresh brine if needed -- 1 teaspoon of salt per cup of cold water maintains the right concentration

-- Refrigerate consistently at 35-40 F — temperature swings cause the paste to dry unevenly
+- Refrigerate consistently at 35-40 F -- temperature swings cause the paste to dry unevenly

-- Freeze for long storage — halloumi freezes better than most cheeses due to its firm, low-moisture paste
+- Freeze for long storage -- halloumi freezes better than most cheeses due to its firm, low-moisture paste

 The mint leaves traditionally packed with halloumi are not decorative.
 They have mild antimicrobial properties and contribute to the characteristic halloumi flavor absorbed through the brine during storage.
-Remove them before cooking if you want a cleaner flavor, or leave them on during pan-frying for a subtle herbal note.

 Do not store opened halloumi in plain water.
 Plain water draws out the salt from the brine and into the water, progressively desalinating the cheese.
 The result is a bland, overly soft halloumi that tastes nothing like the original.
 Always store in salted brine.
 If you have discarded the original brine, make a fresh solution of 1 teaspoon salt per cup of water.